NFS I

 - Testing Your Setup

 NFS, the Network File System, is the protocol of choice when it comes to file-sharing between machines running Linux or other variants of Unix (BSD, Mac OS X, Solaris etc).
 The nice thing about NFS is that the clients do not need to have support for the underlying file system of the server, you can use for example Mac Os X as a server for Linux clients et vice versa.
-However, if your network also contains non-Unix machines, you are advised to use a different mechanism,
+However, if your network also contains non-Unix machines, you are advised to use a different mechanism, SMB for example.

 Setting Up The Server